-Introduction 2 Fees consultation 2006/2007 Analysing your responses 3 Analysis of those who responded 4 Summary of our key decisions 5 Overall comments 6 Our questions 9 Q1.
-Do you agree that the renewal fee should rise from £72 to £76?
-9 Q2.
-Do you agree that the scrutiny fee for applicants from approved courses S should rise from £50 to £53?
-11 Q3.
-Do you agree that applicants from approved courses should continue to) receive a 50% discount on registration fees for the first two years?
+Introduction 2

+Fees consultation 2006/2007 2

+Analysing your responses 3

+Analysis of those who responded 4

+Summary of our key decisions 5

+Overall comments

+Our questions

+Q1.
+Do you agree that the renewal fee should 411b

+Q2.
+Do you agree that the scrutiny fee for ap A ANDROISE AND

+should rise from £50 to £53?

+Q3.
+Do you agree that applicants from appro

+receive a 50% discount on registration fees f William Co.

 Q4.
-Do you agree that the readmission fee should rise from £182 to £191?.
-13 Q5.
-Do you agree that we should continue not to charge the higher readmission fee if we receive an application for readmission within one mon of a registrant being lapsed from the Register?
+Do you agree that the readmission fee s The state of the s

+Q5.
+Do you agree that we should continue no

+readmission fee if we receive an application

+of a registrant being lapsed from the Registe

 Q6.
-Do you agree that the restoration fee should rise from £182 to £191?
+Do you agree that the restoration fee sho

 Q7.
-Do you agree that the scrutiny fee for international and EEA application should rise from £400 to £420?
-16 Q8.
-Do you agree that the scrutiny fee for grandparenting applications shou rise from £400 to £420?
+Do you agree that the scrutiny fee for int

+should rise from £400 to £420?

+Q8.
+Do you agree that the scrutiny fee for gra

+rise from £400 to £420?

 Q9.
-Do you have any further comments on our proposals?
-List of respondents 19
+Do you have any further comments on o List of respondents

+LIST OF TESPOHUEFITS 19